-An example of a lesson that would greatly benefit from flipped learning is studying the reproductive system of cattle in an animal science course.
-The concepts can be easily taught online, considering the vocabulary content and the many videos available for resources.
-The flipped lesson would allow for a full block (or more) to evaluate, analyze, and dissect cow reproductive tracts, using the terminology and knowledge gained from the at-home lesson(s), thus allowing the learning to be student centered and utilizing the teacher as the facilitator.
+A specific example of a lesson that benefited from flipped learning was the study of the reproductive system of cattle in an animal science course.
+The factual concepts (i.e., vocabulary) could be taught online through the use of video resources.
+This allows for increased time in class to evaluate, analyze, and dissect cow reproductive tracts, using the terminology and knowledge gained from the online lesson(s), thus allowing the learning to be student centered and utilizing the teacher as the facilitator.

+At Lake Norman High School in North Carolina, 86 agriculture students engaged in a “flipped lesson” related to cow reproductive tracts.
+Following the lesson, the students expressed support for the way in which the lesson was presented.
+Students noted in a brief survey that they felt prepared for their hands-on activity through watching a video on cow reproductive tracts as well as defining specific terms at home, and then applying their knowledge to the actual dissection in class.
+They also felt that if the lesson had not been flipped, they would have had significantly less time to explore the cow tract during class.
+The students enjoyed a new way of learning, and for the purposes of this activity, the flipped lesson was successful.

 Implications

-Flipped lessons allow learning to move away from teacher-centered activities such as lectures and demonstrations where communication occurs from teacher to student, typically in one direction, toward student centered learning in which inquiry and individualized application have a strong base in individualized experiences of the learners and activities are controlled by the student while the teacher acts as a facilitator or supporter of the learning process (Conner et al., p.
+“Flipped lessons allow learning to move away from teacher-centered activities where communication occurs from teacher to student, typically in one direction, toward student-centered learning in which inquiry and individualized application have a strong base in individualized experiences of the learners and activities are controlled by the student while the teacher acts as a facilitator or supporter of the learning process” (Conner et al., p.
 68).
 “The student's traditional role is that of a passive note-taker and regurgitator of factual information.
-What is urgently needed is an educational program in which students become interested in actively knowing, rather than passively believing” (Michael, 2006).
-Given that there is little quantitative research on the study of flipped learning, specifically in the high school setting, and more specifically within high school agricultural courses, flipped learning is still an innovative concept with room for improvement and study.
+What is urgently needed is an educational program in which students become interested in actively knowing, rather than passively believing” (Michael, 2006, p.
+159).
+Given the limited quantitative research on the study of flipped learning, specifically within high school agricultural courses, flipped learning is still an innovative concept with room for improvement and study.

 Future Plans

-Flipped learning is still in the early stages of research and discovery as identified by the lack of solid research available.
-Future plans include choosing lessons within agricultural courses where students would greatly benefit from flipped learning, and then collecting quantitative and qualitative data in the areas of student perceptions of the flipped lessons, and gathering comparative data using flipped lessons vs. traditional instruction for the purpose of identifying the effectiveness of flipped learning.
-Ultimately the idea is to create more data for the purpose of future research.
+Future plans include choosing lessons within agricultural courses where students could benefit from flipped learning, and collecting quantitative and qualitative data related to student perceptions of the flipped lessons, and gathering comparative data using flipped lessons vs. traditional instruction.
+Ultimately, more data is needed to confirm or refute the use of flipped lessons in the agricultural classroom.

 Resources Needed

-Computer and Internet access are resources needed for flipped learning lessons.
-Other resources include: a platform for delivering instruction, software for video recording and posting, anin-class interactive learning
+Computer and Internet access are critical resources related to the utilization of the Flipped Learning Model given that students must be provided learning materials outside of class beyond mere textbook readings.
+Additional resources include a means to create and post instructional materials associated with the in-class interactive learning components of the instruction.

 References

 Brame, C. (2013).
-Flipping the classroomCenter for teachingVanderbilt University.
+Flipping the classroom.
+Center for teaching, Vanderbilt University.
 Retrieved from https://cft.vanderbilt.edu/guides-sub-pages/flipping-the-classroom/

 Conner, N. W., Stripling, C. T., Blythe, J. M., Roberts, T. G., & Stedman, N. L. (2014).
 Flipping an Agricultural Education Teaching Methods Course.
 Journal of Agricultural Education,55(2), 66-78. doi:10.5032/jae.2014.02066